 Timothy Finnegan (’84) is a self-employed tax consultant in Kansas.
 He earned an M.S. in nuclear engineering at the University of Wisconsin, Madison, in 1986.

-Winston Fisher (’09) is an account executive at Ricoh Americas Corporation.
+Winston Fisher (’09) is an intern engineer at Zeiss XRM in Okaland.
+He was formerly an account executive at Ricoh Americas Corporation.

 Leon Fossett, Sr. (’00) is a profesional real estate investor in Albany, OR.
 He was formerly a research and development engineer with Hewlett-Packard in Corvallis, Oregon.

-Lydia Fowler (’82) is a tax specialist at H&R Block.
+Lydia Fowler (’82) is a tax advisor at H&R Block.
 She was formerly a pilot with United and other airlines.

 Scott Fraser (’95) is teaching physics at Cal Poly San Luis Obispo.
 He earned a Ph.D. in physics, with a dissertation on black holes and extra dimensions, at the University of California, Santa Barbara in 2010.
 Previously he earned a certificate of advanced study in theoretical physics at the University of Cambridge after spending a year at the University of Heidelberg on a Barry Goldwater Scholarship.